Andy Murray's hip gave out, but it's his heart we'll remember

 The pain finally got the best of Murray in recent months, as a largely unsuccessful hip surgery he underwent last January in a last-ditch effort to extend his career didn't do enough to quell his discomfort.
 He announced Friday at the Australian Open that he would retire from tennis, at age 31, after Wimbledon -- if he even plays that long.

-Murray, a sinewy Scot, reveled in the physicality of tennis.
+The sinewy Scot reveled in the physicality of tennis.
 That appetite enabled him to mount the remarkable campaign that produced his career moment -- a season-ending win against Novak Djokovic at the 2016 ATP World Tour Finals.
 That triumph was his 25th consecutive win in a furious drive that ensured Murray, already the first British man to reach the top ranking, would finish as the year-end No. 1 on the final day of the official season, as well.

-The loss to Wawrinka was evocative of many of the tussles Murray had with three other titans he spent most of his career trying to run to ground: Roger Federer, Rafael Nadal and Djokovic.
+The loss to Wawrinka was reminiscent of the many tussles Murray had with three other titans he spent most of his career trying to run to ground: Federer, Rafael Nadal and Djokovic.
 While all three had superior head-to-head records against Murray (he is a combined 29-56 against them), they respected and feared him, fully acknowledging Murray as their equal in the elite Big Four.

 The true measure of Murray's perseverance took place repeatedly at the Australian Open, where he made his debut as a Grand Slam finalist almost eight years ago.
 It seemed an ideal tournament for Murray, who embraced the challenge of playing in the heat and preferred hard courts.
 But Murray lost that initial final to Federer.
 Murray lost the next one the following year to Djokovic.
 And a couple of years after that, he lost again to Djokovic.

-Those were all painful losses, as were the two that followed, amounting to five runner-ups in all in Melbourne.
+Those were all painful losses, as were the two that followed, amounting to five runner-up finishes in all in Melbourne.
 Murray was unable to suppress his disappointment after his most recent run to the final in 2016, as his then-pregnant wife, Kim, anxiously watched back at home in England.
-"You've been a legend the last two weeks, thank you so much for all your support," Murray said during the trophy presentation, his eyes welling up as he addressed her.
+"You've been a legend the last two weeks -- thank you so much for all your support," Murray said during the trophy presentation, his eyes welling up as he addressed her.
 "And I'll be on the next flight home."

 That, too, was quintessential Murray.
-He seemed part caveman, with that wild hair.
+He seemed part-caveman, with that wild hair.
 It often looked like he had slept in his tennis clothes.
 Murray shuffled along like a comic strip character in those ankle braces that made it look like he was wearing ski boots.
 But he was no slob in his heart.
-He was attuned to the needs of those close to him and especially cognizant of the value and role of the women in his life.
-And he knew how overlooked women were in the game in general and what they could bring to it if given the opportunity.
-He acted on that knowledge, hiring Amelie Mauresmo as his coach for a spell.
+He was attuned to the needs of those close to him, and especially cognizant of the value of the women in his life.
+And he knew how overlooked women were in the game and what they could bring to it if given the opportunity.
+He acted on that knowledge, hiring Amelie Mauresmo as his coach for a spell, and speaking out publicly on issues like equal pay for both sides of the draw.
+And his mother, Judy Murray, has been a constant presence throughout his career.

 Murray's greatest single tournament achievement was his triumph at Wimbledon in 2013, when he became the first British male champion since Fred Perry in 1936.